 E-way Bill Amendments and Updates

 Since the e-way bill system came into use in 2017 under the CGST ACT, more than 353 crore e-way bills have been generated.
-In addition, it has undergone several updates and amendments, all aimed at enhancing how the systems operate and consignments are transported from one point to another.
+In addition, it has undergone several updates and amendments, all aimed at enhancing how the systems operate and how consignments are transported from one point to another.
 The e-way bill has seen many changes in the last three years, with 14 revisions so far.
 This can pose a challenge and a cost for businesses to stay updated and compliant with the government rules.
 While some taxpayers have learned the E-Way Bill rules, processes, and procedures, others are still unaware of them.

 Some of the major amendments that have come into use include:

 - The validity period of the e-way bill has since been revised from the previous 100 km requirement to 200 km per day.
-The increase is a significant relief as it averts the need of having to generate several e-way bills while transporting goods over long distances.
+The increase is a significant relief as it averts the need to generate several e-way bills while transporting goods over long distances.

 - It’s no longer necessary to generate e-way bills through the portal for GSTINs when dealing with consignments for business-to-business or export transactions eligible for electronic invoicing and invoices.